priscaOmugbeoke/SQL-Data-Exploration-Project/README.md

 8. The number of products supplied by each supplier for products priced less than 30 showing the number of products and SupplierID.
 Each supplier must supply at least two products.

-9. The product names and corresponding category names for products in orders with OrderID 10257 and 10267, sorted by category name.

-10. A listing of the customer’s name, last name of employee who accepted the order for all orders from customers based in the United States and Canada and shipped through United Package sorted alphabetically by customer name.
+9. A listing of the customer’s name, last name of employee who accepted the order for all orders from customers based in the United States and Canada and shipped through United Package sorted alphabetically by customer name.

 ### Data Analysis